 - Grade Level Equivalent: 4th-6th grade

-- Themes: Perseverance, determination, and personal achievement
+- Themes: perseverance, determination, and personal achievement

 “The Necklace” by Guy de Maupassant